The Bubble Tip anemone is the most popular anemone among the aquarium enthusiasts because of its:

-It is thought that the Bubble Tip anemone gets majority of energy from solar radiation via its symbiotic zooxanthellae while brown algae receives carbon and nitrogen as food source from the body of the bubble tip anemone, although they are also capable of stinging, capturing and eating relatively large meaty foods, as well.
+It is thought that the Bubble Tip anemone gets energy from solar radiation via its symbiotic zooxanthellae while brown algae receive carbon and nitrogen as a food source from the body of the bubble tip anemone, although they are also capable of stinging, capturing and eating relatively large meaty foods, as well.

-The body of a Bubble Tip anemone has three parts such as pedal disc, column and oral disc.
-A pedal disc bears sticky foot that is used for attachment to various surfaces.
-This foot is also used to move for suitable place when the surroundings are unfavorable.
+The body of a Bubble Tip anemone has three parts such as pedal disc, column, and oral disc.
+A pedal disc bears a sticky foot that is used for attachment to various surfaces.
+This foot is also used to move to a suitable place when the surroundings are unfavorable.

-The Bubble Tip anemone takes food in and expel waste through this mouth.
+The Bubble Tip anemone takes food in and expels waste out through this mouth.
 It extends its tentacles to capture food from the water column.
 After capturing food the tentacles again shorten and form bulbous appearance.

 - Scientific name: Entacmaea quadricolor